Yank!: Latin American premiere

 Yank! received its Latin American premiere at Rio de Janeiro, Brazil, in June 2017.
 Produced by Leandro Terra's Silhueta Produções and George Luis, Yank! - O Musical was direteced by Menelick de Carvalho.
 Jules Vandystadt was the music director and orchestrator of this production.
 Choreographies by Clara da Costa.

 The cast was led by Hugo Bonemer and Betto Marque alongside Leandro Terra, Fernanda Gabriela, Conrado Helt, Leandro Melo, Chris Penna, Dennis Pinheiro, Bruno Ganem, Robson Lima and Alain Catein.

 This production got rave reviews and crowded audiences.
 Yank! - O Musical won 4 Brazilian National Theatre Academy Awards (including Best Musical and Best Cast) and 2 Broadway World Brazil Awards (including Best Translation).

 Critical reception

 The New York Times gave an overall favorable review of Yank!, citing its blend of humor with drama and the quality of the songwriting.
 The Times noted the "accidental topicality" of the musical as it related to the DADT repeal effort.
-However, the paper found weaknesses in the production, notably the failure to explore some themes, specifically fidelity between gay couples and personal loyalty versus military honor.
+However, the paper found weaknesses in the production, notably the failure to explore some themes, specifically fidelity within gay couples and personal loyalty versus military honor.
 While labeling the first act "delightful", the Times found the second act to be "muddled".
 The creators, it says, adhere too closely to the formulas of heterosexual romantic musicals of the war era, saying that it "derails a show that had been moving along nicely".
 Overall, says the Times, the show suffers from being too ambitious.